 Basecamp charges a flat monthly fee of $99, regardless of the number of users.
 If your team is large, that could save you a fortune over platforms that charge on a per-user basis.
 Basecamp is free for educators and students, and it offers discounts for nonprofits.
 Read more in our Basecamp review.

 Trello is an excellent tool, but there are many alternatives to it.
-There are simpler options among task management software and more sophisticated choices in our project management software reviews.
+There are simpler options among task management software and more sophisticated choices.

 If you just want something basic, TickTick and Todoist are great choices.
 Asana is a similar, fun project management application that’s less centered on kanban, while monday.com and LeanKit offer more complexity without being too difficult to use.